Expression, Collection and Storage of Breast Milk

 When to express breast milk:

 It is important to remove milk at the same times you would normally breastfeed.
 This helps your breasts continue to make milk.
 Start to express within 6 hours after you give birth if your baby cannot breastfeed right away.
-Express your milk as often as he would breastfeed, which is 8 to 12 times a day.
+Express your milk as often as he or she would breastfeed, which is 8 to 12 times a day.
 Express your milk for about 15 to 20 minutes or until your milk stops coming out.
 It is important to remove milk at the same times you would normally breastfeed.
 This helps your breasts continue to make milk.

 How to express breast milk: